-Meaningful Ways to Make a Difference on Veteran’s Day
+Meaningful Ways to Make a Difference on Veterans Day

 In order for us to heal, we need love and we need tools.
-We may feel there’s not much we can do to help, veterans but that is an incorrect assumption.
-The spouses and family members who support veterans can benefit from our gratitude, donations and involvement as well.
-Here are some ideas for you to use to take action this Veteran’s Day.
+We may feel there’s not much we can do to help veterans, but that is an incorrect assumption.
+The spouses and family members who support veterans benefit from our gratitude, donations, and involvement.
+Here are some ideas on how to take action this Veterans Day.

 If You Can, Donate

 Make a donation in someone’s name as their holiday gift this year.
 Wouldn’t it mean a lot if you gave the money you would spend on presents to help someone who needs it?
 It’s important to research before donating to make sure a charity organization has a good reputation for using donations ethically, but once you’ve found one, get donating!